 Thus, the ABE technology makes life easier for both Users and Administrators.
 The redundant information in the network folders are not displayed for User and Administrator no longer has to answer questions about the lack of access.

-However, ABE has a small lack – an additional server load.
+However, Access Based Enumeration has a small lack – an additional server load.
 The load depends on the number of users per server and the number of objects in the shares.
 During heavy load the speed of folder opening may significantly decrease.